Free Business Consulting In Houston

 you, for instance, along with literally millions of other tax-payers, is paying for these

-consultants and their health benefits and their retirement plans.
+"free small business development" consultants and their health benefits and

 Also, who is paying for those offices the "free consultants" are located in?
 And all the advertising they do?
 You are, of course and all these other tax-payers, who don't use these free services and would never use them in a gazillion years.

 And why do these other tax-payers not use these free consulting services?
 Oh, let me tell you just a few reasons, Dear Reader, like "You get what you pay for."
 Or "Free anything is valueless."
-Or "These people really don't have any experience."
+Or "These people really don't have any hands on business experience."